 Hi!
-I am so glad to have you here.
+I'm so glad to have you here.
 Thank you for visiting my website.
-My name is Nicole and I am a registered dietitian living in Sonoma County, California.
+My name is Nicole and I'm a registered dietitian based in Sonoma County, California.
 Born and raised in the San Francisco Bay Area, I have always enjoyed taking advantage of what the West Coast has to offer, whether that’s enjoying the scenery with a hike or exploring the area’s wide array of foods.
-If I am not checking out a new restaurant or market, I am often experimenting in the kitchen with my husband and fellow foodie.
+If I'm not checking out a new restaurant or market, I'm often experimenting in the kitchen with my husband and fellow foodie.

-I am fascinated with how food shapes our health, experiences and connections to one another.
-I am a lover of all things food and nutrition and have a desire to instill that love in others.
-Under my philosophy, I emphasize balance, quality and maintaining a healthy relationship with food as the keys to success for good nutrition.
-Food should be enjoyed and celebrated for all the ways it can enrich our lives, including through nourishment, taste, experiences and more.
-Learning to look at food in this way lays the foundation for healthy eating patterns for life.
+I'm fascinated with how food shapes our health, experiences, and connections to one another.
+When working with clients, I emphasize balance, quality, and maintaining a healthy relationship with food as the keys to success for good nutrition.
+Food should be enjoyed and celebrated for all the ways it can enrich our lives, including through nourishment, taste, experiences, and more.
+Learning to look at food in this way lays the foundation for healthy and balanced eating patterns for life.

-Given all the conflicting information out there, I understand how confusing it can be to navigate the world of nutrition.
-Contrary to what the diet industry would like us to believe, restrictive diets often don't result in long-term success.
-They can do more harm than good.
-Studies support this and many have experienced diet culture's toxicity first-hand.
-I get it because I was there at one point, struggling to find a realistic and sustainable way of eating for health and happiness.
-Through my studies and experience as a dietitian, I learned what truly leads to sustainable health and well-being, and I am passionately driven to share this with others.
-Instead of utilizing traditional dieting methods that often lead to feelings of deprivation and frustration, I focus on teaching mindful and balanced eating strategies that can be practiced throughout your life.
+Given all the conflicting information and untrustworthy sources out there, I understand how confusing it can be to navigate the world of nutrition.
+Contrary to what many in the diet industry would like us to believe, restrictive diets often fail to lead us towards our goals in healthy and sustainable ways.
+Instead of utilizing traditional dieting methods that typically result in feelings of deprivation and frustration, I focus on teaching balanced eating habits that can be practiced throughout your life.

 University of California, Davis